jonjomckay/cartographer/README.md

 ### POPOs

-Your POPOs must have a property and corresponding setter, with either the property having a `@var ClassName` docblock, or the setter having a type hint:
+Your POPOs must have a property and corresponding setter, with either the property having a `@var ClassName` docblock, or the setter having a type hint.

+Setters are called directly, and properties are never touched, even if they're declared `public` (though this might be added in a later version).

+Simple values are converted to the types given in their `@var` docblocks (using `settype()`), objects are created based on the class specified in the `@var` docblocks, and arrays of objects are also created, and can be specified with the `@var ClassName[]` notation.

 ```php
 class Contact